-- add. remove or change an excess

-- remove any Add-ons

-- change any of your cover options.
+- add, remove or change an excess - change any of your cover options.

 We'll let you know if we can make the change(s) you request and whether your premium will change.

 We'll write to you to confirm any changes and the date they start.